xrdocs/8000/_tutorials/cisco-8000-software-upgrade-install-replace-golden-iso.md

 </pre>
 </div>

-**Note:** there is no optional FPD package anymore on Cisco 8000.
+**Note:** There is no optional FPD package anymore on Cisco 8000.
 Both xr-fpd, xr-8000-fpd are natively part of the ISO/GISO.
 {: .notice--info}

-**Note:** some FPD are not covered by FPD auto-upgrade feature.
+**Note:** Some FPD are not covered by FPD auto-upgrade feature.
 Always check FPD versions after system upgrade and reload.
 {: .notice--info}

 FPD versions can be checked with following command: